 5. Error Checking – formula auditing

-The Error checking by default is enabled in our Excel file.
+Error-checking by default is enabled in our Excel file.
 When you are not sure why the error has occurred in the formula you can do so by applying error checking.
-It is good technique to use Error checking once your spreadsheet is ready.
+It is a good technique to use Error-checking once your spreadsheet is ready.

 Error checking checks for the common error that appear while using the formula.
-The drop down menu also shows you an option to trace the error.
-Trace error option will help you to trace the cells which are linked.
+The drop-down menu also shows you an option to trace the error.
+The trace error option will help you to trace the cells which are linked.

 a.
 Click anywhere in the spreadsheet to activate the spreadsheet.